vilmibm/prosaic/README.md

 * mongodb 2.0+ (see explanation at bottom)
 * python 3.4+
-* linux (tested on debian and ubuntu) (in theory it should work on os x but i have not tested it)
+* linux (it has also been verified to work fine on osx)
 * you might need some -dev libraries to get nltk to compile

 ## quick start